-Garnett grew up in Strathcona County and got involved in his community at a young age.
-He volunteered regularly with various organizations, including a local care centre, and began writing a column for the Sherwood Park News at 15 years old.
-During this time he also developed an interest in human rights issues around the world, influenced by his maternal grandmother, a Holocaust survivor.
+Garnett grew up in Strathcona County and got involved in his community through volunteering with various organizations, including a local care centre.
+During this time he also developed an interest in human rights issues around the world, largely inspired by his maternal grandmother, a Holocaust survivor.

 At age 15, he began writing a column for Sherwood Park News for which he continues to be a regular contributor as an MP.
 His columns also appear regularly in the Fort Saskatchewan Record and The Post Millennial, and he has written columns for Macleans, Huffington Post, Policy Options, and The Catholic World Report.

 He has served as the Deputy Shadow Minister of Foreign Affairs, a role that enables him to raise awareness about international human rights violations and promote a return to Canada’s principle-based foreign policy.
 Here at home, he has also given speeches on the carbon tax, pipelines, firearms, supporting people with disabilities, the “me too” movement, and many other hot topics.

 In 2017, MP Genuis was voted Maclean’s Parliamentarian of the Year by his peers across party lines.

 Recently, MP Genuis sparked an emergency debate in the House of Commons concerning the genocide of Rohingya Muslims in Burma and has also presented a private member’s bill to combat trafficking in human organs.
 In addition, he now serves as an International Patron of Hong Kong Watch.